 62. Write spelling words three times on one line—small, medium, and then large.

 63. Give the child four consonants and two vowels.
-See how many words they can spell.
+See how many words he or she can spell.

-65. Write words on scratch paper (colorful paper coated in black paint-like material).
+65. Write words on scratch-art paper (colorful paper coated in black paint-like material).

 66. Use washable window or dry-erase markers to write words on glass doors or windows.

-67. Write the spelling words on your bathroom mirror with a dry-erase marker.
-Spell them out loud every time you go into the bathroom.
+67. Let the child write the spelling words on a bathroom mirror with a dry-erase marker.
+The child can then spell them out loud every time he or she goes into the bathroom.

 68. Write the words with a drawing game on a tablet or phone.